rpm-software-management/dnf/doc/command_ref.rst

     dnf's obsoletes processing logic.
 For more information see the :ref:`obsoletes option <obsoletes_conf_option-label>`.

-    This option also affects the :ref:`repoquery command <repoquery_command-label>`, it displays capabilities that the package obsoletes.
+    This option also displays capabilities that the package obsoletes when used togehter with the :ref:`repoquery command <repoquery_command-label>`.

     Configuration Option: :ref:`obsoletes <obsoletes_conf_option-label>`

 ``-q, --quiet``
-    In combination with a non-interactive command it shows just the relevant content.
-It suppresses messages notifying about current state or actions of DNF.
+    In combination with a non-interactive command, shows just the relevant content.
+Suppresses messages notifying about the current state or actions of DNF.

 ``-R <minutes>, --randomwait=<minutes>``
-    maximum command wait time
+    Maximum command wait time.

 .. _refresh_command-label:

 ``--refresh``
-    set metadata as expired before running the command
+    Set metadata as expired before running the command.

 ``--releasever=<release>``
-    configure DNF as if the distribution release was ``<release>``.
+    Configure DNF as if the distribution release was ``<release>``.
 This can affect cache paths, values in configuration files and mirrorlist URLs.

 .. _repofrompath_options-label: